Core Web Vitals for Framer Website Performance

 7. Monitoring & Iterating for Long-Term Performance

-Optimising Core Web Vitals for Framer website performance isn’t a one-time task.
+Optimizing Core Web Vitals for Framer website performance isn’t a one-time task.
 Regular monitoring ensures your site maintains fast load speeds, responsiveness, and stability as new content is added.

-7.1 Post-Optimisation Testing
+7.1 Post-Optimization Testing

 After making performance improvements, it’s essential to retest your Framer website to measure effectiveness.